🧬

 Common inquiries about the breed

-Is the Large Podengo suitable for apartment living?
+Are Large Podengos suitable for apartment living?

-No, they require significant space and daily vigorous exercise.
+No, they require significant space and daily exercise due to their high energy levels.

 Are they easy to train?